ebtwim/DevOps-CapstoneProject-ChampionsTeam/README.md

 # 3-Tier Kubernetes App on Azure (Terraform)

-This repository contains Terraform code to provision a **3-tier application architecture** on Azure, including:
+This repository contains Terraform code to provision a **Capstone-Project--Terraform** on Azure, including:

 * **Azure Kubernetes Service (AKS)**
 * **Azure SQL Database**